-Bonds and borrowings (excluding short-term borrowings and lease liabilities)
+Bonds and borrowings (including long-term bonds and borrowings to be repaid within 1 year)

-Fair values of bonds are calculated using the Reference Statistical Prices of the Japan Securities Dealers Association and are classified as level 2 because fair value is calculated using observable market data.
-Fair values of borrowings are calculated using the present value of future cash flows discounted by the expected interest rate for similar new contracts and are classified as level 2 because fair value is calculated using observable market data
+The fair value of bonds is calculated using the Reference Statistical Prices of the Japan Securities Dealers Association and is classified as level 2 because fair value is calculated using observable market data.
+The fair value of borrowings is calculated using the present value of future cash flows discounted by the expected interest rate for similar new contracts and is classified as level 2 because fair value is calculated using observable market data.

 Yen (millions) As of Mar.
-31, 2020 As of Mar.
-31, 2021 Carrying amount Fair value Carrying amount Fair value Financial instruments measured at amortized · - cost Bonds and borrowings 214,041 210,103 176,845 173,837
+31, 2021 As of Mar.
+31, 2022 Carrying amount Fair value Carrying amount Fair value Financial instruments measured at amortized cost Bonds and borrowings 176,845 173,837 142,208 139,994